Day 1: Arrival in Dar es Salaam

 Upon arrival at Dar es Salaam International Airport, your safari guide will warmly welcome you.
 You'll then be transferred to your hotel at the start of your Southern Tanzania Safari Adventure.

-Semi Luxury Option: Southern Sun Dar Es Salaam
+Meal Plan: Lunch, Dinner | Luxury Option: Dar es Salaam Serena Hotel | Mid-range Option: Southern Sun Dar Es Salaam

 After breakfast, embark on a scenic 6-hour drive to Nyerere National Park (formerly Selous Game Reserve), Africa's largest game reserve.
 This vast wilderness offers an incredible array of wildlife, including elephants, hippos, lions, leopards, wild dogs, and a variety of antelope species.
 The Rufiji River, which flows through the park, is a magnet for wildlife, especially during the dry season, when animals gather at its banks to drink, often under the watchful eye of lurking crocodiles.
 With over 370 species of birds, the park is a haven for birdwatchers as well.
 As you journey through this untamed landscape, you'll have the chance to encounter rare and diverse species in their natural habitat.

 Wake up to the sounds of the African wilderness and set off on an early morning game drive, when wildlife is most active.
-Led by highly knowledgeable guides, explore the park’s vast plains and woodlands on these days in search of elephants, giraffes, buffalos, and the elusive African wild dogs.
+Led by highly knowledgeable guides, explore the park’s vast plains and woodlands on these days in search of elephants, giraffes, buffalo, and the elusive African wild dogs.
 Look out for thrilling predator action as lions and leopards prowl the savannah in search of prey.

-Explore the Miombo Woodlands on a Bushwalk Safari for an up close encounter and good chances of seeing giraffes, zebras, elephants and bird species.
+Explore the Miombo Woodlands on a Bushwalk Safari for an up-close encounter and good chances of seeing giraffes, zebras, elephants, and bird species.

 Board a boat in the afternoon for a scenic river safari along the Rufiji River, the lifeline of Nyerere National Park.
 Drift past pods of hippos, basking crocodiles, and an array of bird species, including African fish eagles and malachite kingfishers.
 The golden hues of sunset cast a magical glow over the water as you sip on sundowners and take in the tranquility of the river before returning to the camp for relaxation.

 Community Interactions with the Maasai, Chaga, or Sukuma tribes are also available.
-Learn about their traditions, and gain insights into their harmonious coexistence with the natural environment.
+Learn about their traditions and gain insights into their harmonious coexistence with the natural environment.
 Participate in traditional dances, visit local markets, and contribute to community development initiatives.

-After breakfast, embark on a scenic drive to the lesser-known Mikumi National Park on a 6 hour drive.
+After breakfast, embark on a scenic drive to the lesser-known Mikumi National Park on a 6-hour drive.
 Along the way, enjoy your packed lunch as you journey through the picturesque Uluguru Mountains via Morogoro.
 Arriving late in the day, you’ll be welcomed by the park’s vast green plains, centered around the Mkata River and framed by the stunning Uluguru Mountains.

 After breakfast, head to the Mkata Floodplain, one of Tanzania’s most rewarding wildlife-viewing areas, offering some of the most reliable sightings of the mighty eland—the world’s largest antelope.
 The floodplain is also home to giraffes, zebras, buffaloes, wildebeest, and a remarkable array of antelope species, including the elegant greater kudu, sable, roan, and Liechtenstein’s hartebeest.